GraphQL-python-archive/graphql-epoxy/README.md

 }
 ```

-Notice that `epoxy` converted snake_cased fields to camel_case in the GraphQL Schema.
+Notice that `epoxy` converted snake_cased fields to camelCase in the GraphQL Schema.

 ## ObjectTypes become containers (Coming Soon)